 (9/20/87, BOT) That the postoperative care of surgical patients constitutes the practice of medicine and should be performed only by unlimited practitioners (M.D. or D.O.) or under their direct supervision and control.
 It is, therefore, the policy of the ISMA to encourage its membership to provide postoperative care in accordance with good medical practice and not to allow inappropriate postoperative care to be provided by limited practitioners without proper supervision by an unlimited practitioner (MD or DO).

 PROVIDER, USE OF THE TERM

-(READOPTED 09-59, HOD; RESOLUTION 99-40) RESOLVED, that the ISMA oppose use of the term "provider" or "health care provider" to refer to a physician, and that our delegates to the AMA pursue remedies on a national level to correct this misuse of these terms.
+(READOPTED 19-28; READOPTED 9-59; RESOLUTION 99-40) RESOLVED, that ISMA oppose the use of the term "provider" or "health care provider" to refer to a physician.

 REPRODUCTIVE HEALTH